devinit/r-fts/README.md

 ### Examples of use
 ```
+# Place r-fts.R in your working directory.
+You can then load the functions:
+source("r-fts.R")

 # Returns report1, report2, report3, and report4 as lists
 # Each list has attributes data, and meta
 test.flow.group = fts.flow(